-Images of beautiful faces, bodies, hair.
-Mostly used to promote cosmetics, hair products, jewelry, glasses.
+Presents beautiful faces, bodies, and hair.
+Mostly promoting cosmetics, fragrances, hair and skin products, jewelry, or glasses.
 Often expertly retouched.
-Can include still life pictures of cosmetic products when a photographer specializes in that.
+Can include still life pictures of the make-up products themselves.

 Normally planned and produced to convey a specific idea, often using props, wardrobe, makeup, exaggeration, special effects, retouching for dramatic or comedic effect.